mauricioaniche/mauricioaniche.github.io/teaching.md

 layout: page
 ---

-I teach the following courses:
+I teach (or have taught) the following courses:

 * Software Testing and Quality ([CSE1110](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48430)): [2019](https://se.ewi.tudelft.nl/cse1110-2019/), 2018, 2017